Monday, 1 January 2018

 077 - Sahiwal, A Historic Town In District Sargodha

-Fortunes of towns and cities، with the passage of time, also change like that of men.
+Fortunes of towns and cities, with the passage of time, also change like that of men.
 There are many towns which were historically much more important and more populous than many big cities of the present time.
 Sahiwal is one of those cities which were much more important than they are today.
-It was a big and prosperous town when cities like Karachi, Faisalabad, and Sargodha even did not exist.
-Now don't confuse it a with a much bigger city, with the same name on Lahore Faisalabad road.
-It is a small city, headquarter of a tehsil of the same name, in district Sargodha.
+It was a big and prosperous town when cities like Karachi, Faisalabad, and Sargodha did not even exist.
+Now, don't confuse it with a much bigger city of the same name on the Lahore–Faisalabad road.
+It is a small city, the headquarter of a tehsil of the same name, in district Sargodha.

 Away from any main roads of Punjab, the small town seldom draws any kind of attention on the national level.
-One reason could be its name, as mentioned above, the other Sahiwal is a much bigger and more famous city.
-One day I saw a picture of one of the six gates on the google earth.
+One reason could be its name, as mentioned above, the other Sahiwal, is a much bigger and more famous city.
+One day, I saw a picture of one of the six gates on Google Earth.
 That was the first hint I got about the historic importance of this city.
 Later on, when I visited this town, I found that there are six gates to enter this city.
-Now, there are no traces of the wall of this once fortified town can be found but all the six gates exist and are in a reasonably good condition.
-The names of these six gates are given below and for the locations, kindly check the map at the end:
+Now, no traces of the wall of this once-fortified town can be found, but all six gates exist and are in reasonably good condition.
+The names of these six gates are given below, and for the locations, kindly check the map at the end:

 1. Lahori Gate